VolunteX/VolunteX.github.io/README.md

 + #OperationKMUTNB : Secure Software Development Workshop on January 27 , 2019
 + #OperationNorthBkk : Digital Innovation on December 09, 2018
 + [#OperationRMUTT](https://youtu.be/9-vCHJvjWBU) on March 3, 2018
-+ #OperationMFU on November 18, 2017
++ #OperationMFU : "Securing the Human" on November 18, 2017

 ```markdown
 VolunteXTH@gmail.com